 A Lifetime of Christmas Books

-With things having not gone well at work for Claire (Alexandra Breckenridge), a venture capitalist, she decides to take some time out of the city and head to a quaint Vermont town to star as a guest at the Fortenbury Bookstore.
-Much to Claire's dismay she not only discovers the quaint bookstore in a state of disrepair but the town has cancelled the annual Christmas celebrations due to a recent flood.
-Having carried a picture of how the bookstore once looked, which her mum had painted, Claire decides to not only try to revitalize the book store but also many other struggle businesses.
-It initially causes her to clash with Andrew (Jamie Spilchuk), who inherited the business from his late parents and doesn't do Christmas.
+With things having not gone well at work for Claire (Alexandra Breckenridge - She's the Man), a venture capitalist, she decides to spend some time away from the city and heads to a quaint Vermont town to stay as a guest at the Fortenbury Bookstore.
+Much to Claire's dismay she not only discovers the quaint bookstore is in a state of disrepair but the town has cancelled the annual Christmas celebrations due to a recent flood.
+Having carried a picture of how the bookstore once looked, which her mum had painted, Claire decides to not only try to revitalize the book store but help many of the other struggling businesses.
+It initially causes her to clash with Andrew (Jamie Spilchuk), who inherited the bookstore from his late parents and doesn't do Christmas.
 But after they spend some time together they find themselves becoming close.

 But there is more to "Christmas Around the Corner" than just the familiar Christmas romance which has a few issues.
-Here is a Christmas movie which in some ways wants to highlight how small businesses are struggling and they need to be open to thinking of new ways to bring business.
-And I can appreciate it even though ironically we have a scene where Claire, trying to drum up business for the bookstore, goes online to buy some Christmas accessories online!
-We also have attempts to make the movie politically correct with a vicar who is gay and has a child with his partner, for me it forces things, thrown in to make a point rather than being part of the story.
+Here is a Christmas movie which in some ways wants to highlight how small businesses are struggling and they need to be open to thinking of new ways to bring business in.
+And I can appreciate it even though ironically we have a scene where Claire, trying to drum up business for the bookstore, goes online to buy some Christmas accessories!
+We also have attempts to make the movie politically correct with a vicar who is gay and has a child with his partner, for me it forces things, throwing various things in to be on trend rather than using these things as part of the story.